LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-036-wardown-ep/index.md

 banner:
   - imported/dnb-fix-036-wardown-ep/image1320.jpeg
 description: >-
-  It&rsquo;s an eponymous project from Pete Rogers of Technimatic up this week;
-  With all the intensity of a Technimatic outing, yet even more personal and experimental.
+  It’s an eponymous project from Pete Rogers of Technimatic up this week; With all the intensity of a Technimatic outing, yet even more personal and experimental.
 Emotive yet tranquilising, Wardown is that little bit of catharsis we all need.
 Is this a concept album? well, kind of.
 The axis of this album is the town [...]Read More...